-All University of Akron guidelines and policies on academic honesty and plagiarism must be adhered to.
+All University of Akron guidelines and policies on academic honesty and plagiarism must be adhered to (copies of these policies are available from the Office of Student Conduct and Community Standards).
 The highest levels of ethical conduct are expected from students.
 Others may proofread or check work, but the student must originate the content of all work.
 It is the policy of The University of Akron that a student who is engaged in acts of plagiarism and/or cheating, may be subject to dismissal from a class and the University disciplinary procedures.

 Add, drop, withdrawal and refund policies

 All students must adhere to the University’s policies on adding, dropping and withdrawing from courses.
 The policies and important dates can be found at: